BES in Educational Studies with Emphasis in Educational Leadership

 Major Program Requirements

 The BES in Educational Studies with Emphasis in Educational Leadership requires students to complete 120 credit hours.
-Students are required to complete all University general education, and University graduation requirements, in addition to at least 24 semester hours of educational core courses and emphasis area course requirements.
+Students are required to complete all University general education, and University graduation requirements, in addition to at least 24 credit hours of educational core courses and 24 credit hours of emphasis area course requirements.

 Students must earn no less than a 2.00 GPA, as defined by the GPA of Record.
-Students must meet the residence requirements of MU and shall have a professional practicum or field experience for academic credit (a minimum of 2 credit hours).
-The instructor of record for this experience will be a faculty member within the College of Education and Human Development.
+Students must meet the residence requirements of MU and shall have a professional practicum.
 The student must be recommended for the degree by the faculty of the College of Education and Human Development.
 At 60 credit hours of completed coursework, students will be required to complete a Graduation Plan that will serve as a preliminary graduation check.
 All courses are offered with online options.

 Educational Core Courses

-ED_LPA 3450Introduction to Research in Educational Settings (FS)3
+ED_LPA 3450Introduction to Research in Educational Settings (Fall)3

 or IS_LT 3450 Introduction to Research in Educational Settings